-Your life changes.
-Your needs change.
+Your life changes—your needs change.
 Your goals change.
 Life happens.
 There are too many variables in life.
 Nothing is ever static, and neither is your risk tolerance or capacity.
-You should always keep track of how much risk you are comfortable taking versus how much risk you can afford.
-See our recent blog post A Simple Investment risk assessment actually creates peace of mind and investment success.
+You should always track how much risk you are comfortable taking versus how much risk you can afford.
+See our recent blog post, A Simple Investment Risk Assessment Actually Creates Peace of Mind and Investment Success.

-Rule #4: If you have a chosen asset allocation, you must be prepared to accept the potential loss as well as the potential gains.
+Rule #4: If you have a chosen asset allocation, you must be prepared to accept the potential loss and gains.

 Investing is not a one-way street.
 If you want the gains, you must accept the occasional pains.
 There are ways to minimize loss but not avoid it altogether.
 If you cannot bear the potential loss of your portfolio based on previous recessions or economic downturns, then you should move to a more conservative portfolio.